Chan Centre for the Performing Arts: Television appearances

 The building has featured in several television shows.
 It was used as "The 4400 Center" in several episodes of The 4400, and as the location for the "World Tolerance Initiative Annual Conference 2010" in season 2 episode 14 of Fringe.
 As well in the series of Stargate Atlantis, season 2 episode 5.
 In the re-imagined Battlestar Galactica it is a building in the Cloud 9 luxury ship, and was used as the meeting place for the Quorum of Twelve.
 In 2008, it was shown again, but this time, as The Madacorp building in the ABC Family show Kyle XY.
 Where Kyle, Declan, and Tom Foss were seen at in the episode called "House of Cards" and then it was later seen again in the episode called "C.I.R., With Love", when the whole Trager family go to The Madacorp Open House with Stephen.
+Psych Season 6, Episode 7 ‘In for a Penny’, also featured the exterior as the site of a penny heist.
 It was also used as the "Mendel Institute" school in Season 1 Episode 10 "Perception" in the series Almost Human in 2014.
 In 2015 it was used for being "I am The Center" church in Season 1 Episode 3 of Backstrom.
 In 2017, the lobby of the Chan Shun Concert Hall and the Telus Studio Theater were seen in multiple episodes of Legion.
 The exterior is also seen as Building 19 at the CDC in the final season of iZombie in 2019.